alexgibson/shake.js/README.md

 <script src="shake.js"></script>
 ```

-Next, listen for the custom 'shake' event:
+Next, create a new Shake instance and listen for the custom 'shake' event:

 ```
+//create a new instance of shake.js. var myShakeEvent = new Shake({
+    threshold: 15 // optional shake strength threshold });

+// start listening to device motion myShakeEvent.start();

 window.addEventListener('shake', shakeEventDidOccur, false);

 //function to call when shake occurs